hmcc-global/psalted-2/server/README.md

 ## Installation

-1. Check out the first README at root if you haven't yet
+1. Check out the first README at root directory if you haven't yet
 2. Run `yarn install` at `./server`

 ## Usage